aarong/feedme-spec/README.md

 conversation has become ambiguous.
 The client may subsequently attempt to reconnect to the server.

-### Invalid Server-originating Messages
+### Invalid Server-Originating Messages

 If a client receives a message from the server that violates any part of the specification, it is recommended that the client disconnect from the server, as the state of the conversation has become ambiguous.
 The client should respond in this manner if:

-- A server-originating message is not valid JSON
+- A server-originating message is not valid JSON.

-- A server-originating message is structurally invalid
+- A server-originating message is structurally invalid.

-- A server-originating message violates the message sequencing requirements
+- A server-originating message violates the message sequencing requirements.

-- An `ActionRevelation` message specifies a delta operation that is invalid in the context of the current feed data
+- A `FeedAction` message specifies a delta operation that is invalid in the context of the current feed data.

-- An `ActionRevelation` message specifies a hash value that does not match the post-delta feed data
+- A `FeedAction` message specifies a hash value that does not match the post-delta feed data.

 The client may subsequently attempt to reconnect to the server.